Laura Müller (motorsport)

-Laura Müller (alternatively spelled Mueller) is a German race engineer for Haas F1 Team.
+Laura K. Müller (alternatively spelled Mueller) is a German race engineer for Haas F1 Team.
 Since the 2025 Formula One season, Müller has served as Esteban Ocon's race engineer, becoming the first female full-time race engineer in Formula One history.

 Personal life and education

 Müller is from Lake Constance, Germany.
 She received bachelor's and master's degrees in automotive engineering from the Technical University of Munich.

 Müller grew interested in professional motorsports after spending a gap year in Australia and learning about the local supercharger car culture.
 She has supported events for International Women in Engineering Day by providing insights on her experience as a woman in motorsport as well as her career and subject interests.
 She is a fan of Michael Schumacher and Test cricket.

 Career

 Early roles

 Müller started her career as an intern for Phoenix Racing.
 She worked for a variety of teams in assorted competitions, including Formula Renault 2.0 (Josef Kaufmann Racing), Stock Car Brasil (Hero Motorsport), the FIA World Endurance Championship (Racing Team Nederland), the European Le Mans Series (Algarve Pro Racing and DragonSpeed), and Deutsche Tourenwagen Masters (Abt Sportsline and Manthey Racing).
 During her time with Abt, she served as race engineer for German driver Sophia Flörsch.